tioui/Eiffel_Game2/README.md

 * Install EiffelStudio (I did this via MacPort).
 * You need to get some files to adjust SDL on Mac OS X. To get them, download the file [https://github.com/downloads/tioui/eiffel_game_lib/C_lib_mac.tar.gz](https://github.com/downloads/tioui/eiffel_game_lib/C_lib_mac.tar.gz) .
 When you extract the file, you should have a C_lib_mac directory.
 Put the C_lib_mac directory in the root directory of the Eiffel Game Lib repository directory.
 * You need to install the C libraries SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, libsndfile, ffmpeg library and all their development tools kit and dependancies.
-You can install them with MapPort by installing the port libsdl-framework, libsdl_gfx-framework, libsdl_image-framework, libsdl_ttf-framework libsndfile and ffmpeg-devel.
+You can install them with MapPort by installing the port libsdl-framework, libsdl_gfx-framework, libsdl_image-framework, libsdl_ttf-framework, libsndfile and ffmpeg-devel.
 * OpenAL must be install another way.
 For that, install cmake using MacPort.
 Extract the file "openal-soft-1.14.tar.bz2" found in the C_lib_mac.tar.gz archive downloaded in before.
 Once extract, open a terminal a go into the directory build of the created directory of the archive extraction.
 Compile the library and install it